The Sunday Roast – Welsh Beef and Yorkshire Puddings:

 Thirdly, pre-heat your oven and, when you are ready, seal the meat on all sides before reducing the temperature.

 Finally – and perhaps most importantly – let the meat rest.
-A joint of beef for four to six people needs at least 30 minutes resting time.
+A joint of beef for four to six people will need at least 30 minutes resting time.
 All you need to do is make a tinfoil tent and pop the joint in there, sealing it up carefully while you finish the roast potatoes and the Yorkshire pudding.

 So there you have it.